girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 ## Defining types (from typescript official website)

 We can use a wide variety of design patterns in Javascript.
 However, some design patterns make it difficult for types to be inferred automatically (for example, patterns that use dynamic programming).
-To cover these cases, TypeScript supports an extension of the Javascript language, which offers places for you to tell Typescript what the types should be.
+To cover these cases, Typescript supports an extension of the Javascript language, which offers places for you to tell Typescript what the types should be.

 **Example**
 let's create an object employee with name (string ) and emp_id(number)